 Water: The subject property is within two water service levels, S-2.
-The per minute.

-Mains of this size generally convey flows of 500 to 1,000 gallons approximately 600 feet north of Landau Street SE.
+The Mains of this size generally convey flows of 500 to 1,000 gallons per minute.

 An 8-inch S-2 water line is located in Landau Street SE.